IT-DecisionTelecom/DecisionTelecom-Nodejs/README.md

 - [Sign up](https://web.it-decision.com/site/signup) for a free IT-Decision Telecom account
 - Request login and password to send SMS messages and access key to send Viber messages
-- Node.js version 14.x or higher installed.
+- Node.js version 14.x or higher installed
 - You should have an application written in Node.js to make use of this SDK

 Installation